 "There was not one week where I didn't lose weight," she said.

-"The weight came on in college: I learned the freshman 15 was a real thing," Brittany, 28, of Northbrook, Illinois, told TODAY.
+"The weight came on in college: I learned the freshman 15 was a real thing," Brittany said.
 "Once I graduated college and entered the real world, that is when things got bad for me."

 Brittany worked long hours in the wealth management field and was too exhausted to cook when she returned home.
 In total, she gained about 30 pounds since high school.
 While the 5-foot-7-inch Brittany knew she was carrying extra weight, she did not realize just how much.
 Then she spotted a picture of herself as maid of honor at her best friend's wedding and felt shocked.